 Mental Health America of Greater Houston is working hard to lead others out of this trauma and towards recovery.
-If you are in need of mental health support, please express your concerns with a loved one or utilize the resources and hotlines below.
+If you are in need of mental health support, please express your concerns with a loved one and utilize the resources or hotlines below.

 Anyone currently experiencing COVID-19 symptoms should contact their healthcare provider.
 Harris County residents without access to healthcare can call the triage line for COVID-19-related questions at 713.634.1110 from 9am-7pm, 7 days a week.
 For more information on COVID-19, visit ReadyHarris or HCPHTX.

 Harris County/Houston Self-Assessment Tool: Testing information for COVID-19.

 Coronavirus: Houston Health Updates: Local cases, testing sites and hospital capacity information.